Systems running smoothly at Singapore's checkpoints during temperature screening measures: Shanmugam

 Travellers entering Singapore by train will be screened at the alighting platform before entering the train hall for immigration clearance, while those travelling in cars are required to wind down their car windows for temperature screening at the security check area before immigration counters.

-Measures are also in place to screen those entering Singapore by motorcycle and lorry.
+Measures are also in place to screen those entering Singapore by lorry.

 Mr Shanmugam also pointed out that ICA officers can wear masks if they would like to.
 But he emphasised the need for them to see a doctor if they are unwell.